Anastas Mikoyan: United States

 Mikoyan with John F. Kennedy and State Department interpreter Natalie Kushnir at the Oval Office, 1962.

-Khrushchev's liberalization of hardline policies led to an improvement in relations between the Soviet Union and the United States during the late 1950s.
-As Khrushchev's primary emissary, Mikoyan visited the United States several times.
+Khrushchev's liberalization of Soviet policies led to an improvement in relations between the U.S. and the USSR during the late 1950s.
+As Khrushchev's primary emissary, Mikoyan visited the U.S. several times.
 Despite the volatility of the Cold War between the two superpowers, many Americans received Mikoyan amiably, including Minnesota Democrat Hubert Humphrey, who characterized him as someone who showed a "flexibility of attitude" and New York governor Averell Harriman, who described him as a "less rigid" Soviet politician.

-During November 1958 Khrushchev made an unsuccessful attempt to turn all of Berlin into an independent, demilitarized "free city", giving the United States, Great Britain, and France a six-month ultimatum to withdraw their troops from the sectors they still occupied in West Berlin, or he would transfer control of Western access rights to the East Germans.
-Mikoyan disapproved of Khrushchev's actions, claiming they violated "Party principle."
+During November 1958 Khrushchev made an unsuccessful attempt to turn all of Berlin into an independent, demilitarized "free city", giving the U.S., Great Britain, and France a six-month ultimatum to withdraw their troops from the sectors they still occupied in West Berlin, or he would transfer control of Western access rights to the East Germans.
+Mikoyan disapproved of Khrushchev's actions, claiming they violated "Party principle".
 Khrushchev had proposed the ultimatum to the West before discussing it with the Central Committee.
 Ruud van Dijk, a historian, believed Mikoyan was angry because Khrushchev did not consult him about the proposal.
-When asked by Khrushchev to ease tension with the United States, Mikoyan responded, "You started it, so you go!"
+When asked by Khrushchev to ease tension with the U.S., Mikoyan responded, "You started it, so you go!"